Trees & Shrubs

 15-30 feet | Sun/Part Shade | 5 | ||

 Edibles | ASIMINA triloba ‘Ford Amend’ | Paw Paw | An earlier fruiting selection, with mid-spring flowers developing into fall fruits.
 Fall foliage is golden yellow.
-Some reports of hardiness to zone 4. |
+Some reports of hardiness to zone 4.
+All Asimina need a second variety to cross pollinate in order to produce fruit. |

 15-20 feet | Sun/Part Shade | 5 | ||

 Edibles | ASIMINA triloba ‘Prolific’ | Paw Paw | Can start producing fruits within 2 years of planting.
-Medium-large, sweet, early-ripening fruit in fall. |
+Medium-large, sweet, early-ripening fruit in fall.
+All Asimina need a second variety to cross pollinate in order to produce fruit. |

 15-30 feet | Sun/Part Shade | 5 | ||